Sphinx passalus Drury, 1773, Illust. nat. Hist. exot. Insects 2: index . Type locality: China.

 LARVA: In the final instar head dull green to yellow.
 Body pale yellow with faint blue encircling lines.
 There is a dark blue, black-spotted dorsal stripe, which is edged with pale blue from segments 4 to 14; a dorso-lateral line of the same colour is also present.
 Below the spiracles runs a line of blue spots ring with black.
 This starts with two large black spots on segment 3 and ends with two similar spots on 14.
 The horn is pale blue, encircled by a black ring at its base.
 True legs black; claspers spotted with black (W. H. Campbell, in Bell & Scott, 1937).

 Larval hostplants.
-Daphniphyllum calycinum (Daphniphyllaceae) in Hong Kong, Photinia glabra (Rosaceae) in Japan.
+Daphniphyllum calycinum (Daphniphyllaceae) in Hong Kong, Photinia glabra (Rosaceae) in Japan, and Daphniphyllum glaucescens and Cayratia japonica on Taiwan, although the latter record may be an error.
 In India it has been found on Photinia lindleyana (Bell & Scott, 1937).

 China: Shanghai; Zhejiang; Sichuan (Lixi); Guizhou (Jiucai Ling); Hunan (Shangzhi, 1440m); Jiangxi (Le'an); Guangdong (??Wa-sha-tai; Guangzhou; Longtou Shan; Luofu Shan; ??Fung-wan; ??Su Liu Kun; Dongguan); Hong Kong.